-- 5. As the basis for the auditor's opinion, ISAs (UK and Ireland) require the auditor to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error.
+- 5. As the basis for the auditor's opinion, ISAs (UK) require the auditor to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error.
 Reasonable assurance is a high level of assurance.
 It is obtained when the auditor has obtained sufficient appropriate audit evidence to reduce audit risk (that is, the risk that the auditor expresses an inappropriate opinion when the financial statements are materially misstated) to an acceptably low level.
 However, reasonable assurance is not an absolute level of assurance, because there are inherent limitations of an audit which result in most of the audit evidence on which the auditor draws conclusions and bases the auditor's opinion being persuasive rather than conclusive.
 (Ref: Para.
-A28-A52) - 6.
-The concept of materiality is applied by the auditor both in planning and performing the audit, and in evaluating the effect of identified misstatements on the audit and of uncorrected misstatements, if any, on the financial statements.
-In general, misstatements, including omissions, are considered to be material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.
+A30-A54) - 6.
+The concept of materiality is applied by the auditor both in planning and performing the audit, and in evaluating the effect of identified misstatements on the audit and of uncorrected misstatements, if any, on the financial statements.1 In general, misstatements, including omissions, are considered to be material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.
 Judgments about materiality are made in the light of surrounding circumstances, and are affected by the auditor's perception of the financial information needs of users of the financial statements, and by the size or nature of a misstatement, or a combination of both.
 The auditor's opinion deals with the financial statements as a whole and therefore the auditor is not responsible for the detection of misstatements that are not material to the financial statements as a whole. - 7.
-The ISAs (UK and Ireland) contain objectives, requirements and application and other explanatory material that are designed to support the auditor in obtaining reasonable assurance.
-The ISAs (UK and Ireland) require that the auditor exercise professional judgment and maintain professional skepticism throughout the planning and performance of the audit and, among other things: - Identify and assess risks of material misstatement, whether due to fraud or error, based on an understanding of the entity and its environment, including the entity's internal control. - Obtain sufficient appropriate audit evidence about whether material misstatements exist, through designing and implementing appropriate responses to the assessed risks.
+The ISAs (UK) contain objectives, requirements and application and other explanatory material that are designed to support the auditor in obtaining reasonable assurance.
+The ISAs (UK) require that the auditor exercise professional judgment and maintain professional skepticism throughout the planning and performance of the audit and, among other things: - Identify and assess risks of material misstatement, whether due to fraud or error, based on an understanding of the entity and its environment, including the entity's internal control. - Obtain sufficient appropriate audit evidence about whether material misstatements exist, through designing and implementing appropriate responses to the assessed risks. - Form an opinion on the financial statements based on conclusions drawn from the audit evidence obtained. - 8.
+The form of opinion expressed by the auditor will depend upon the applicable financial reporting framework and any applicable law or regulation.

-1 ISA (UK and Ireland) 320, "Materiality in Planning and Performing an Audit" and ISA (UK and Ireland) 450, "Evaluation of Misstatements Identified during the Audit."

-- Form an opinion on the financial statements based on conclusions drawn from the audit evidence obtained - The form of opinion expressed by the auditor will depend upon the applicable financial reporting framework and any applicable law or regulation.
 (Ref: Para.
+A12-A13)

+1 ISA (UK) 320 (Revised June 2016), Materiality in Planning and Performing an Audit and ISA (UK) 450 (Revised June 2016), Evaluation of Misstatements Identified during the Audit.

-A12-A13) - 9.
-The auditor may also have certain other communication and reporting responsibilities to users, management, those charged with governance, or parties outside the entity, in relation to matters arising from the audit.
-These may be established by the ISAs (UK and Ireland) or by applicable law or regulation.2
+9. The auditor may also have certain other communication and reporting responsibilities to users, management, those charged with governance, or parties outside the entity, in relation to matters arising from the audit.
+These may be established by the ISAs (UK) or by applicable law or regulation.2